MODOK: Accolades

-Other versions

-Marvel Adventures

-A version called MODOC (Mental Organism Designed Only for Conquest) appears in the title Marvel Adventures: The Avengers, briefly turning the Avengers into (superior) versions of itself before being defeated.

-Ms. Marvel
+Related characters

+MODOCs

 Over the course of her two comic book series, Carol Danvers (Ms. Marvel) had several interactions with both A.I.M. and MODOK; among others, she was both saved from being disincorporated by 24 embryonic MODOCs who had been outfitted with reality-altering powers when working in unison and separated into two separate entities to fulfill her fondest wish.
-Also, reference was made by A.I.M. personnel to many actual MODOCs who, apparently, really did function in the way that MODOK was originally supposed to have done (namely, as docile organic supercomputers).
+Also, reference was made by A.I.M. personnel to many actual MODOCs who functioned in the way that MODOK was originally supposed to have done (namely, as docile organic supercomputers).